 A number of interesting developments occurred in the world of fashion in the late 1800s.
 Corsets took on their familiar tightly laced hourglass shape, and mass-produced versions began to arrive in the stores.

 At the same time, though, women began to be sporty.
 Their newfound interest in sports did not mesh well with tight fabric undergarments.
-A second style was needed.
-Those clothes were made of lighter more flexible fabric.
+Lighter and more flexible fabrics were needed.